eclecticiq/OpenTAXII/docs/installation.rst

 .. rubric:: Next steps

-Continue with the :doc:`Configuration <configuration>` page to see how to configure OpenTAXII.
+Continue to :doc:`Configuration <configuration>` page to learn how to configure OpenTAXII.

 .. vim: set spell spelllang=en: